korlibs/korge/docs/faq/index.md

 Since this was not specified from the very beginning, we used up to three different pronunciations for it.

-The original pronounciation is like saying Jorge in Spanish but starting with K.
+The original pronunciation is like saying Jorge in Spanish but starting with K.

 Can you listen it here: